Give

 James Mollenhauer, MAF South Sudan’s Maintenance Manager fixing a broken compressor unit from one of IDAT’s oxygen concentrators

-Two fragile little lives are hooked up to one oxygen concentrator in the in-patient ward of ‘In Deed and Truth Hospital’ (IDAT) in Tonj, northwest South Sudan.
+Two fragile little lives are hooked up to one oxygen concentrator in the in-patient ward of IDAT’s ‘Noah’s Place Maternal Child Healthcare Hospital’ in Tonj, northwest South Sudan.

 Oxygen concentrators extract oxygen from the air removing the nitrogen, so that patients with breathing difficulties can receive concentrated oxygen through a mask.
 In the absence of ventilators or a reliable supply of bottled oxygen, oxygen concentrators are the next best thing.